Late Kerr winner boosts Chelsea title hopes

 Kerr the hero for Chelsea

-Chelsea's chance of a Treble ended when they were knocked out of the Champions League in the semi-finals by Barcelona last week, but the league title remains for the taking and they face Manchester United in the FA Cup final later this month.
+Chelsea's chance of a Treble ended in Barcelona, but the league title remains for the taking and they face Manchester United in the FA Cup final later this month.

 This victory, though, was a tough one.